jendcruz22/PassionProject/README.md

 ### **Current state of the project**
 * The application hasn't been developed completely.
 It displays all the movies in the database as well as the latest rental of the movie.
 * Pending tasks:
-    * To include add update functionality for rentals as well.
+    * To include update and delete functionality for rentals as well.